 On 25 March 2017, TD’s IS stopped.
 She challenged the decision by way of official error revision and was successful.
-However, in the meantime, she had applied for UC and could not return to legacy benefits.
+However, in the meantime, she had no choice but to apply for UC and could not subsequently return to legacy benefits.
 Her UC award was £872.90 per month which, added to AD’s DLA, amounted to £1,206.13, which was £136.99 less than she would have been receiving if she had remained on legacy benefits.

 The third appellant, Ms Reynolds, is a single woman with rheumatoid arthritis and spondylitis, which severely affects her mobility.
 She was receiving personal independence payment (PIP) and employment support allowance (ESA) on account of her disabilities.
-On 17 March 2017, the SSWP stopped her ESA after she failed to attend a work capability assessment.
+Despite a deterioration in her health, DWP decided in May 2016 that she no longer qualified for PIP.
+Then, on 17 March 2017, the SSWP stopped her ESA after she failed to attend a work capability assessment.
 With no other source of income, other than housing benefit to pay her rent, Ms Reynolds was left with no option but to claim UC.
-She subsequently went on to successfully challenge the termination of her ESA but could not return to legacy benefits after claiming UC, leaving her £187.95 per month worse off.
+She subsequently went on to successfully challenge the termination of her ESA (as well as her PIP) but could not return to legacy benefits after claiming UC, leaving her £187.95 per month worse off.

-The appellants appealed to the Court of Appeal, which found that Mrs Justice May had erred in her approach: it was not sufficient for her to establish whether the SSWP had given adequate consideration to the question of justification for any prima facie discriminatory treatment but rather, as a matter of law, she had to consider for herself whether there was such justification, applying the manifestly without reasonable foundation test.
+The appellants appealed to the Court of Appeal which, following a hearing on 23 April 2020, found that Mrs Justice May had erred in her approach: it was not sufficient for her to establish whether the SSWP had given adequate consideration to the question of justification for any prima facie discriminatory treatment but rather, as a matter of law, she had to consider for herself whether there was such justification, applying the manifestly without reasonable foundation test.

-The Court, in making a declaration that the appellants’ rights had been violated, expressly left it to the SSWP as to how specifically to respond to address this violation and whether or not this would result in the introduction of a scheme which would benefit others who had claimed UC in similar circumstances.
-Any such scheme would either need to provide a form of transitional protection or allow for a return to legacy benefits for those affected but which scheme the SSWP goes for will need to await the outcome of any renewed application for permission to appeal to the Supreme Court.
+The Court of Appeal, in making a declaration that the appellants’ rights had been violated, expressly left it to the SSWP as to how specifically to respond to address this violation.
+Any such scheme would either need to provide a form of transitional protection or allow for a return to legacy benefits for those affected but which scheme the SSWP goes for will need to await the outcome of the renewed application for permission to appeal to the Supreme Court.